 - Drain the cranberries.

-- Combine the black rice, cranberries, pine nuts, almonds, parsley, and the roasted garlic dressing.
+- Combine the wild rice, cranberries, pine nuts, almonds, parsley, and the roasted garlic dressing.

 - Cut up the charred mushrooms like a steak, and lay on the black rice salad.